The appeal which children have to adults was made

 Crosby.
 When she was 10 years old the demand for Shirley-Temple movies

 satisfied.
-She turned towards the politic in the 60s and became a representative
+She turned towards the politic in the 60s and became a

-of the United Nations, from 1974 to 1976 she was an US ambassador in Ghana,
+of the United Nations, from 1974 to 1976 she was an US ambassador in

 later on she acted as chief of protocol of the White House.

-When she wanted paid out her three million dollars
+When she wanted paid out

-she earned in her childhood, she found out that her parents had left only
+she earned in her childhood, she found out that her parents had left

 44'000 dollars.
-She let this fact rest in order to protect the family peace
+She let this fact rest in order to protect the family

 at least.

-Till the end of the 80s the phenomenon, that the name
+the 80s the phenomenon, that the name

 of a child star could fill the cinemas, seems to be limited to the 20s

 and 30s.
-But since Macaulay Culkins appearance in "Home Alone" the status
+But since Macaulay Culkins appearance in "Home Alone" the

 of a child stars was lauchned anew.